-Only the CPU-FAN and CHA-FAN connectors support the ASUS Advanced Q-Fan feature.
+Only the CPU-FAN connector supports the ASUS Advanced Q-Fan feature.

 8. Chassis intrusion connector (4-1 pin CHASSIS)

 This connector is for a chassis-mounted intrusion detection sensor or switch.
 Connect one end of the chassis intrusion sensor or switch cable to this connector.
 The chassis intrusion sensor or switch sends a high-level signal to this connector when a chassis component is removed or replaced.
 The signal is then generated as a chassis intrusion event.